Board of Trustees

 Interim Board Chair / Chair of Executive Director Search Committee

 Dr. Valaida L. Wise (Val) is an educational consultant and adjunct professor at Johns Hopkins University in Baltimore, Maryland.
-An educator for more 20 years, Val received a bachelor’s degree in developmental psychology from Syracuse University; an MAT in early childhood education with a Montessori emphasis from Trinity College, Washington, DC; and a doctorate in educational leadership from George Washington University.
+An educator for more than 20 years, Val received a bachelor’s degree in developmental psychology from Syracuse University; an MAT in early childhood education with a Montessori emphasis from Trinity College, Washington, DC; and a doctorate in educational leadership from George Washington University.
 A recent Brava Award winner, Val has lectured nationally and internationally, most recently on the topics of early childhood education, Montessori education, leadership, and diversity.
 She has presented at a variety of national conferences including the National Association of Independent Schools.
 Val has written several articles on educational leadership in early childhood, as well as Montessori education.
 Her most recent article, “Critical Absence in the Field of Educational Administration: Framing the (Missing) Discourse of Leadership in Early Childhood Settings,” appeared in the International Journal of Educational Leadership Preparation.
 She is a trustee on several professional and independent and charter school boards.
 Val is married with three children.
 She joined the CMIPCS Board of Trustees in 2018 and currently serves as interim board chair, chair of the Executive Director Search Committee, and on the Academic Excellence, Executive, and Strategic Planning committees.

 Treasurer / Chair of Finance Committee